 - Once the cake has cooled, unroll the cake and add the softened ice cream.
+My homemade creamy vanilla ice cream tastes amazing in this cake roll!
 I pull my ice cream out of the freezer 15 minutes or so before I plan on spreading it over the cake.
 You want the ice cream to be workable.

 - Gently spread the ice cream over the cake until you have achieved an even layer covering the cake.
 Just remember, if you add a lot of ice cream, you won’t get much of a swirl effect.
 I’ve made this cake multiple times, once with A LOT of ice cream and then with 16 oz of ice cream (which is pictured here).
 Both tasted great!
 So do whatever floats your boat.